 All work must be completed by posted deadlines on Canvas.
-No late work will be accepted unless you have prior accommodation or under the case of an emergency.
-In the case of an emergency, please reach out to either of your instructors and we can work out the necessary arrangements.
+No late work will be accepted unless you have prior accommodations or under the case of an emergency.
+In the case of an emergency, please reach out to me and we can work out the necessary arrangements.